Thompson Madrid Review

 Thompson Madrid Review: ToP Thoughts

 The Thompson Madrid has set the bar high for future Thompson properties in Europe.
 This property very much found that balance of being both modern and sophisticated without ever being over the top.
 I have only good things to say about this hotel and wouldn't bother looking to stay anywhere else in Madrid in the future.
-We shouldn't expect this hotel to remain a Category 4 in the World of Hyatt program for very long.
-Until then, I can't think of many better places to redeem a category 1-4 free night certificate from the World of Hyatt Credit Card.
+As I predicted in the first version of this review, the hotel did not remain a Category 4 for very long.
+In March 2023, it switched to a Category 5.
+Frankly, this 5 star property is worthy of that category.
+At 17,000 points on off-peak nights, which are available most of the winter and shoulder season months, it offers insane value.

 Have you been to the Thompson Madrid?
 Let us know in our Facebook group, where we talk about traveling on points all day everyday.